Deoxyribonuclease: Laboratory applications

-Treatment
+Medicine

-Extracellular DNA (ecDNA) is DNA that is found in blood circulation.
-It appears as a result of apoptosis, necrosis, or neutrophil extracellular traps (NET)-osis of blood and tissue cells, but can also arise from the active secretion from living cells.
-EcDNA and their designated DNA binding proteins are able to activate DNA-sensing receptors, pattern recognition receptors (PRRs).
+Extracellular DNA (eDNA) is DNA that is found in blood circulation.
+It appears as a result of apoptosis, necrosis, or neutrophil extracellular traps (NET)-osis of blood and tissue cells, but can also arise from the active secretion from living cells. eDNA and their designated DNA binding proteins are able to activate DNA-sensing receptors, pattern recognition receptors (PRRs).
 PRRs are able to stimulate pathways that cause an inflammatory immune response.
-As a result, several studies of inflammatory diseases have found that there are high concentrations of ecDNA in blood plasma.
-For this reason, DNase has proven to be a possible treatment for the reduction of ecDNA in the blood plasma.
+As a result, several studies of inflammatory diseases have found that there are high concentrations of eDNA in blood plasma.
+For this reason, DNase has proven to be a possible treatment for the reduction of eDNA in the blood plasma.
 DNases can be excreted both intracellularly and extracellularly and can cleave the DNA phosphodiester bond.
-This function can be used to maintain a low ecDNA concentration, therefore treating inflammation.
+This function can be used to maintain a low eDNA concentration, therefore treating inflammation.
 Illnesses that result from DNA residue in blood have been targeted using the "breaking-down properties" of DNase.
 Studies have shown DNase to be able to act as a treatment by decreasing the viscosity of mucus.
 Administration of DNase varies dependent on the disease.
 It can and has been administered orally, intrapleurally, intravenously, intraperitoneally, and via inhalation.
 Several studies continue to examine the application of DNase as treatment as well as ways to monitor health.
 For example, recently, DNase derived from pathogenic bacteria has been used as an indicator for wound infection monitoring.